 The next appearances of Claw are impossible to place.
-There’s next to no context to work with.
+There’s too little context to work with.

-Though they were published after the episodes chronicled so far, the Claw they depict seem a bit closer to the original.
+Though they were published after the episodes chronicled so far, the Claw they depict seems closer to the original.
 Thus, from Claw’s point of view they may have occurred before he entered the Central Steppes.

 Swords against destruction

 Claw briefly met Rip Hunter.
-Interference had thrown the Time Master through the timestream at random, landing him pretty much at the hooves of Claw’s horse.
+Interference had thrown the Time Master through the timestream at random, landing him at the hooves of Claw’s horse.